Accelerate your nursing career

 Admission Requirements - pre-nursing program

 SFA’s highly selective nursing program is divided into two components: pre-nursing and nursing.
 All incoming students are considered pre-nursing students.
-As a pre-nursing student, you’ll be required to complete all the core coursework and prerequisites needed to apply to the nursing program and you’ll need a minimum overall GPA of 2.5 and a minimum GPA of 2.75 in all science classes.
+As a pre-nursing student, you’ll be required to complete all the core coursework and prerequisites needed to apply to the nursing program and you’ll need a minimum prerequisite GPA of 2.5 and a minimum GPA of 2.75 in all science classes.
 All pre-nursing students interested in applying to the nursing program must take the Test of Essential Academic Skills Admissions Assessment.

 Once you complete at least three science courses and are in the last semester of prerequisites, you can apply to the nursing program.